yearn/yearn-devdocs/README.md

 2. Install Python/Vyper dependencies for natspec docs generation (You can skip this step if you aren't working on smart contract documentation)

     This assumes you are using linux and will use the apt package manager.
+If not, other OSes have their own package manager that will have Python and Vyper.

     2a. update the apt package manager